-As with anything, it’s always important to know why you should do something in the first place.
+As with anything, it’s always important to know why you should do something first.

-The million-dollar question is “why to start a side hustle?”
+The million-dollar question is, “Why start a side hustle?”

-Starting a side hustle has many benefits like allowing you to pay off debt faster and earning more money.
-But, I’m sure you knew this.
-More important, starting a side hustle gives you the confidence most people will never have.
+Starting a side hustle has many benefits, like allowing you to pay off debt faster and earning more money.
+More importantly, starting a side hustle gives you the confidence most people will never have.

-Research shows there are about 27 million entrepreneurs in the US (14% of the US population.)
-Although this number is higher than before, entrepreneurs are still the minority.
-As an entrepreneur, you have full control of growing your income, something most of the US population lacks.
+Research shows about 27 million entrepreneurs in the US (14% of the US population).
+Although this number is higher than before, entrepreneurs are still in the minority.
+As an entrepreneur, you have complete control over a luxury most US population lacks.

-What if you’re happy working in a job you love?
+What if you’re happy working at a job you love?

 You’d still benefit from having a side hustle.
-The reality is no job is secure no matter how valuable you are.
-Throughout history, there have been many recessions putting some of the most reputable companies out of business.
+No job is secure, no matter how valuable you are.
+Many recessions have put some of the most reputable companies out of business throughout history.

-There are many reasons why most people never start.
-They’re either too busy or aren’t willing to put in the work.
-Most important, most people don’t tell you there’s no guarantee of succeeding with a side hustle.
+There are many reasons why most people never start: They either need help managing their time or are unwilling to do the work.
+Most importantly, most people don’t tell you there’s no guarantee of success with a side hustle.

-Unless you consider filling out surveys or working part-time for Uber a side hustle, the odds are stacked against you.
-The term “side hustle” has become mainstream, but essentially you’re building a side business.
-You shouldn’t think of a side hustle any other way, otherwise, you’re building a hobby.
+Unless you consider filling out surveys or working part-time for Uber to be a side hustle, the odds are stacked against you.
+The term “side hustle” has become mainstream, but essentially, you’re building a side business.
+It would help if you didn’t think of a side hustle in any other way.
+Otherwise, you’re doing something as just a hobby.

 As you’re working on finding and building the right side hustle for you, know it’ll be the most challenging thing you’ll do in your lifetime.